Barbu Lăzăreanu: Holocaust-era persecution and 1944 revival

 Alexandru Lăzăreanu was recruited in 1941–1944 to perform labor duties required from all able-bodied Jews, and was for a while employed at the Statistics Institute.
 He established contacts with the Zionist resistance cells, whose leader A. L. Zissu recalls that he collected funds for either the Communist Party or the International Red Aid.
-In October 1942, Lăzăreanu Sr was arrested with other Jews and scheduled to be deported to Transnistria Governorate, but was spared thanks to the interventions of Queen Helen and a Romanian physician, Victor Gomoiu.
-By 1943, he had been welcomed into a scholars' circle, formed around Chief Rabbi Alexandru Șafran, Eliezer Frenkel, Max Wurmbrandt, and Haim Rabinsohn—the latter of whom was brother of the communist militant Ana Pauker.
+On October 9, 1942, Lăzăreanu Sr was arrested with other Jews, including his entire family, and scheduled to be deported to Transnistria Governorate.
+He was eventually spared, thanks to the interventions of Queen Helen and a Romanian physician, Victor Gomoiu.
+Antonescu's regime continued to exercise censorship, and in December 1942 issued a ban against Lăzăreanu's books in privately-owned bookshops; he was presented with his supposed birthname, "Burăch Leizerovici", to underscore his Jewishness.
+By 1943, he had been welcomed into a clandestine scholars' circle, formed around Chief Rabbi Alexandru Șafran, Eliezer Frenkel, Max Wurmbrandt, and Haim Rabinsohn—the latter of whom was brother of the communist militant Ana Pauker.
 They worked on a critical Romanian translation of the Hebrew Bible, or more specifically the Torah.
 In November, Fraterna Jewish Temple held a memorial service for Moses Schwartzfeld.
 Lăzăreanu appeared as a guest speaker, alongside Răcăciuni, Șaraga, Enric Furtună, and Ioan Massoff.

 After the fall of Antonescu in August 1944, Barbu Lăzăreanu became a visible associate (later member) of the Communist Party, contributing to its main organs: România Liberă, Scînteia, Studii.
 He was however outspoken in his defense of General Rosetti, who was put on trial at the Romanian People's Tribunals for his role in Antonescu's administration; appearing as a witness in July 1946, he gave proof that Rosetti had not endorsed racial discrimination.
 From 1945 to 1948, Lăzăreanu served as the inaugural rector of the new Workers' University in Bucharest, which became the Ștefan Gheorghiu Academy under his tenure.
 His inaugural speech declared the school to be one of a fundamentally new type, with a mission to create the "new man"; its curriculum was to be based on the four "great educators of mankind": Karl Marx, Friedrich Engels, Vladimir Lenin, and Joseph Stalin.
 In May 1945, he was finally elected to the Romanian Writers' Society, one of seven Jewish members enlisted on that occasion.
 He returned to writing with a Creangă monograph, put out by the Romanian–Russian Relations Library, focusing his research on that writer's debt to Russian fairy tales.
 In December, the new Jewish Democratic Committee (CDE) had him as a guest lecturer, with an overview of "progressive Jewish poets in Romanian literature".